Apillon/apillon-services/modules/apillon-api/README.md

 ## Documentation

-Public documentation of endpoints is available at [https://wiki.apillon.io/build/3-apillon-api.html](https://wiki.apillon.io/build/3-apillon-api.html).
+Public documentation of endpoints and all available API modules is available at https://wiki.apillon.io/build/1-apillon-api.html

 ## Configuration